 *The possibility of having to fend off an armed attack in a mall, theater, restaurant, or other public place has never been greater, and if D/S/Cs get their way, it will become the new normal.

 *Gun-free zones are actually free-fire zones for killers.
+When the 2021/22 school year begins, many school districts will have banished the police from their buildings.
 Every mass shooting for decades has taken place in a “gun-free” zone (virtually all schools are gun free zones, and stupidly proud of it).
 This is no coincidence.

 *Anti—liberty/gun D/S/Cs know this, but feeling good about their superior intellect and morality in establishing such zones is far more important to them than the lives of the little people like you and me– and our children.
 They want you to “feel” safe.
 Being safe matters only for them and their families, not you or yours.